ccp-eva/cardiac_signal_chimp/README.md

 * MATLAB Computer Vision Toolbox
 * MATLAB Signal Processing Toolbox

-Matlab is a scientific licensed software that may be used for data acquisition, processing, and computation.
+**Matlab** is a scientific licensed software that may be used for data acquisition, processing, and computation.
 The software is available on the [Matlab homepage](https://www.mathworks.com/products/matlab.html).
-The Max Planck Digital Library provides Matlab licence for MPI staff: see [this page from an MPI network](https://www.soli.mpdl.mpg.de/de/software/matlab/activation-key/).
-You license needs to be activated with a MathWorks Account linked to your MPI email.
-The dependencies can be downloaded from the installer or from the MATLAB software using the Adds-On button.
+The Max Planck Digital Library provides **Matlab** licence for MPI staff: see [this page from an MPI network](https://www.soli.mpdl.mpg.de/de/software/matlab/activation-key/).
+This license must be activated with a MathWorks Account linked to an MPI email address.
+The dependencies can be downloaded from the installer or the MATLAB software using the Adds-On button.

 ## How to run

-* Start MATLAB and navigate to project directory.
+* Start **Matlab** and navigate to the project directory.
 * Navigate to `src/` directory.
    `cd src`
-* Run the `test1` MATLAB script.
+* Run the `test1` **Matlab** script.
    `test1`
-* First frame of the video will popup; select the object to track.
+* The first video frame will popup; select the ROI to track.
-* The running script will show videos with the selected bounding boxes.
+* The running script will show the video with the selected bounding box.
-* After processing the video, the heartrate will print out in Matlab terminal.
+* After processing the video, the heart rate will print out in the **Matlab** terminal.

 ## Output